FirelyTeam/firely-docs/vonk/features/auditing.rst

 All features can be enabled by including ``Vonk.Plugins.Audit`` in the pipeline.
 See :ref:`vonk_plugins_config` for details on how to do that.

-You can enable specific features by narrowing the namespace that you include in the pipeline, see the available plugins listed under :ref:`vonk_plugins_audit`
+You can enable specific features by narrowing the namespace that you include in the pipeline, see the available plugins listed under :ref:`vonk_plugins_audit`.

 Audit log file configuration
 ----------------------------